Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Related work

 \subsection{MGC Detection Approaches}

 Given the current prominence of this topic, current work includes contributions from both academia and industry.

-In the \textbf{academic} literature, two types of models are commonly used: statistical methods, also known as feature-based methods, and neural network methods. \cite{herbold2023ai} identified seven linguistic features and criteria for distinguishing MGC from HPC, and they concluded that MGC tends to exhibit fewer discourse and epistemic words but displays greater lexical diversity and nominalizations. \cite{choudhary2021linguistic} and GLTR (Generative Language Test Room) \cite{gehrmann2019gltr} also made decision with linguistic features.
+In the \textbf{academic} literature, two types of models are commonly used: statistical methods, also known as feature-based methods, and neural network methods. \cite{herbold2023ai} identified seven linguistic features and criteria for distinguishing MGC from HPC, and they concluded that MGC tends to exhibit fewer discourse and epistemic words but displays greater lexical diversity and nominalizations. \cite{choudhary2021linguistic} and Generative Language Test Room (GLTR) \cite{gehrmann2019gltr} also made decisions with linguistic features.
+Moreover, syntactic, sentimental, grammatical, and readability features are used to train models for fake news detection \cite{choudhary2021linguistic}.
+Apart from those linguistic features, there is N-gram-based methods, along with LLMs, have also been proposed for detection without requiring additional training, as demonstrated by DNA-GPT \cite{yang2023dnagptdivergentngramanalysis}.

 However, feature-based methods need manual work to design the features.
-There have been studies comparing neural network methods and statistical methods \cite{hayawi2023imitation}, demonstrating the superior efficiency of Transformer-based models \cite{vaswani2017attention}, such as Roberta Large OpenAI Detector \cite{solaiman2019release}, the first fake news detector Grover \cite{zellers2019grover}, a zero-shot detection method DetectGpt \cite{mitchell2023detectgpt}, watermarking based detection \cite{fu2024watermarking}.
-The Roberta Large Detector has been fined-tuned with 1.5B output of GPT2.
+There have been studies comparing neural network methods and statistical methods \cite{hayawi2023imitation}, demonstrating the superior efficiency of Transformer-based models \cite{vaswani2017attention}, such as Roberta Large OpenAI Detector \cite{solaiman2019release}, the first fake news detector Grover \cite{zellers2019grover}, a zero-shot detection method DetectGpt \cite{mitchell2023detectgpt}, and watermarking-based detection \cite{fu2024watermarking}.
+The Roberta Large Detector has been fine-tuned with 1.5B outputs generated with GPT2.
 The detection is treated as a binary classification.
-However, it was trained on texts produced with GPT-2, which may retain biases.
+However, it has not taken into account additional linguistic characteristics of the texts that could enhance overall performance.
+More importantly, it was trained on texts produced with GPT-2, which may retain biases from GPT-2, while current machine-generation methods have evolved (e.\,g., GPT-4).